masc-ucsc/docs/docs/pyrope/10-internals.md

-The reset for arrays may take several cycles to take effect, this can result to unexpected results during the reset period.
+The reset for arrays may take several cycles to take effect, this can lead to unexpected results during the reset period.

 ```
 var arr:[] = {0,1,2,3,4,5,6,7}